mavryk-network/mavryk-protocol/docs/nairobi/token_management.rst

     {"kind": "...", ..., "change": "-75", "origin": "block"},
     {"kind": "...", ..., "change": "200", "origin": "block"} ]

-This list reports that two transfers have occurred: a transfer of ``100`` mutez from one account to another, and a transfer of ``200`` mutez from two accounts to a third.
+This list reports that two transfers have occurred: a transfer of ``100`` mumav from one account to another, and a transfer of ``200`` mumav from two accounts to a third.
 There is one exception to this though: migration balance updates are a bit compressed to save space, so the list of balance updates in the corresponding metadata does not necessarily allow to correlate debits to a credit by analyzing the sequence.
 However, for those balance updates, the ``delegate`` and ``contract`` fields can be used to establish correlations between debits and credits.